 Equipment

-A large pot with a lid like a dutch oven is recommended for this Oven Baked Pot Roast Recipe.
+A large pot with a lid like a le Creuset, Staub or Lodge Dutch oven is recommended for this Oven Baked Pot Roast Recipe.
 If you do not have a lid or are using a deep roasting pan, you can seal the pot or pan with foil during the roasting process.

 A splatter guard is an optional but highly recommended tool to use during the browning process.
 If you do not have one, a pot lid or plate will also do the trick.